ovrclk/akashjs-doc/README.md

 ## Unsigned Transactions

-Basic transactions that do not requiring signing (such as querying) can be done using the basic RPC capabilities build into akashjs.
+Basic transactions that do not requiring signing (such as querying) can be done using the basic RPC capabilities build into `akashjs`.
 For example, to query the list of deployments an RPC request can be created as such.

 ```ts
 import { getRpc } from "../src/rpc";